GubbiGames/jidder-intellij/README.md

 - [ ] Configure the [CODECOV_TOKEN](https://docs.codecov.com/docs/quick-start) secret for automated test coverage reports on PRs

 <!-- Plugin description -->
-Description of Jidder Language Plugin.
+Adds support for the Jidder dialogue language.

 This specific section is a source for the [plugin.xml](/src/main/resources/META-INF/plugin.xml) file which will be extracted by the [Gradle](/build.gradle.kts) during the build process.